Archer (2009 TV series): Video games

+FX Networks launched the augmented reality mobile game Archer P.I. in April 2017, a companion title tied to the eighth season of the animated series Archer that let players solve cases using images from the show.

 In September 2022, Archer characters would end up being playable characters in a card-based crossover game Animation Throwdown: The Quest for Cards, along with characters from Family Guy, Futurama, American Dad!, Bob's Burgers and King of the Hill.

 Companion books

 Several companion books have been published by HarperCollins' imprint It Books: